Computer Keyboards: 16 Different Types of Keyboards Explained.

 Budget:

 Determine your budget and look for a keyboard that offers the best combination of features within that range.
-At Letalia’s Loot we have plenty of tested refurbished keyboards in stock backed by 30-day money-back guarantee at prices ranging from $10 to $30 dollars.
+At Letalia’s Loot we have plenty of tested refurbished keyboards in stock backed by 120-day 4 month money-back guarantee at prices ranging from $10 to $30 dollars.

 Purpose of Use: